AliciaBytes/aliciabytes.com/src/content/page/the-technology-behind-my-website.md

 - [Catppuccin Theme](https://github.com/catppuccin/catppuccin) so I don't have to think about color schemes and making things pretty.
 It comes with 4 different nice looking flavors.
 I have done my own color scheme for my website before, but I'm not a fan of doing that work.
 - [Rehype Pretty Code](https://rehype-pretty-code.netlify.app/) & [Shiki](https://github.com/shikijs/shiki) for nice looking static code highlighting that fits the rest of the website.
 - The amazing [Rainbow Caticorn](https://openclipart.org/detail/222469/rainbow-caticorn) is a public domain SVG from Openclipart that I use for favicon and other graphics content.

+You can find the source code for my website over at https://github.com/AliciaBytes/aliciabytes.com.